TheGregAllison/Bootstrap_API_Interface/README.md

 # Greg's Pokemon

-## This program displays a list of Pokemon.
+## This pokedex application displays your Pokemon and allows you to add more Pokemon as your collection grows.

 ## This program is created with HTML5, CSS3, and JavaScript ES13 and should work in all major browsers.